david3651/aimlops/documentation/Module 1: Introduction and Foundation Setup - Hands-On Workshop.md

 - Google Cloud Console access with billing account access
 - Basic AWS and Google Cloud knowledge
 - Web browser (Chrome, Firefox, Safari, or Edge)
+- Participants are recommended to use browser capabilities such as Incognito or In private Browser Sessions due to single-sign-on and cached credential login challenges.

 ### Workshop Overview